daltontf/SportWarzSim/README.md

-This is an attempt to apply a mathematical model to US counties to predict the level of support within.
-This is inspired by many similar things on the internet like:
+This project applies a mathematical model to U.S. counties to estimate the level of fan support for professional sports teams.
+It is inspired by several Tableau projects that visualize Twitter followers by county:

 - https://public.tableau.com/app/profile/matt.sorenson/viz/NFLFollowerMap/NFLMap